Template Numerical Library version\ main:481315e2

 .
 See Arrays for more details.

 By horizontal operations we mean vector expressions where we have one or more vectors as an input and a vector as an output.
-In TNL, this kind of operations is performed by the Expression Templates.
+Horizontal operations in TNL are performed by the expression templates.
 It makes algebraic operations with vectors easy to do and very efficient at the same time.
-In some cases, one get even more efficient code compared to Blas and cuBlas.
+In some cases, one gets code even more efficient compared to BLAS and cuBLAS.
 See the following example.

 Output is: